martincartledge/composing_software_notes/why_composition_is_harder_with_classes.md

 The `constructor` property

+> In theory, .constructor could be useful to make generic functions which are capable of returning a new instance of whatever object you pass in.

 > The `.of()` method is a factory that returns a new instance of the data type containing whatever you pass into `.of()`.

 ```js